-Ah, the humble white tee.
+Ah, the humble t-shirt.
 It’s an everyday essential, looking good on everyone and even better coupled with a classic pair of jeans.
-What’s better is that there are plenty of ethical t-shirt brands out there!
-I reckon it’s because t-shirts are a relatively simple garment to make, but that doesn’t take away from the fact that each brand products a different style, vision, and fit.
+What’s better is that there are plenty of ethical t-shirts out there!
+I reckon this is because t-shirts are a relatively simple garment to make, but that doesn’t take away from the fact that each brand products a different style, vision, and fit.

 If you’re looking for something a little different in your t-shirts (and let’s be honest, you should be picky – they’re one of the hardest working items in our wardrobes!) here are my top picks:

-- Help Refugees, whose profits go to funding and raising awareness of people caught in the refugee crisis
+Help Refugees: T-shirt campaign with profits funding and raising awareness of people caught in the refugee crisis